SublimeText/WordHighlight/README.markdown

 * `"file_size_limit" : 4194304`

-	Files bigger than this number will put WordHighlight on mode "highlight around view port" (a portion of the document)
+	Files bigger than this number will put HighlightWordsOnSelection on mode "highlight around view port" (a portion of the document)

 * `"when_file_size_limit_search_this_num_of_characters" : 20000`